pwatts001/invoicebutler/README.md

 # One Month Rails

-This is the pinteresting sample application.
+This is the invoice butler sample application.

 by Phil